 - Learning: It can function as a powerful driver for learning, especially when students are encouraged to engage actively with readings, for example by adding annotations.

 - Social: Online learning can be a highly social activity and many students spoke of the benefits to comprehension and socialisation that accrued from working collaboratively on a text.

 - Accessibility: Students and staff spoke repeatedly about how online reading is accessible because it does not tie them to a physical space and provides for a significant degree of flexibility.

 Read the project blogs

 Hear more from project lead Jamie Wood and students Annabelle Mansell and Samantha Sharman, from the University of Lincoln in our two blog posts.

 The project team also identified a number of challenges associated with reading online and as a result, have produced a collection of resources to help staff and students overcome, or at least minimise them, to maximise its potential as a support, or even a driver, for student learning.

 - Pedagogic resources including an annotated reading list; a literature review on online reading; a reading audit to track reading practices; and a reading template to support students to work in a structured way through their reading.

-- case studies from project institutions
+- Case studies from project partner institutions.